Gluten-Free Oatmeal Butterscotch Cardamom Cookies

 Weirdly, the cookie tastes like Christmas to me!

-I tinkered with the amount of cardamom added, and settled one 1 ½ tsp.
-This made a nicely balanced cookie.
-If you’re looking for a more in-you-face cardamom flavour, you could go to 2 tsp, or even 2 ½ for a VERY cardamom forward cookie.
+I tinkered with the amount of cardamom added, and settled one 1 ½ teaspoon This made a nicely balanced cookie.
+If you’re looking for a more in-you-face cardamom flavour, you could go to 2 teaspoon, or even 2 ½ for a VERY cardamom forward cookie.

 “Oatmeal Butterscotch Cardamom Cookies with Orange” is a bit of a mouthful, though.
 They kind of remind me of my "Sweet Ecstasy Cookies" in that sense- there’s a lot going on, so a nice, easy name - based on ingredients - doesn’t work so well.